 Bernina's Stitch Regulator is a computerized darning-like foot that takes control of the stitches to help quilters produce consistent stitch lengths when free motion quilting, even though feed dogs are lowered.

 The world of machine quilting is changing rapidly, with lots of new tools introduced every year.
-Check your machine brand to see if new tools are available for your sewing machine and be sure to look at the generic options that are made to fit many sewing systems.
+Check your machine brand to see if new tools are available for your sewing machine and are sure to look at the generic options that are made to fit many sewing systems.

 Do Some Presser Feet Have Feed Dogs?

-A walking foot, also known an even feed presser foot, has built-in feed dogs at its base, and is helpful when sewing multiple layers of fabric.
+A walking foot, also known an even feed presser foot, has built-in feed dogs at its base and is helpful when sewing multiple layers of fabric.
 The foot's feed dogs move the upper layer of fabric through the machine at the same rate as the machine's feed dogs advance the lower layer, preventing the layers from shifting.

 A walking foot can be used for any type of sewing but is especially helpful for straight line machine quilting, sewing gentle machine quilted curves, sewing binding around the edges of a quilt, and when sewing any other project that's made with multiple layers or heavy cloth, such as rag quilts and denim quilts.